History of British Irises

 Arthur Bliss is one of the first British hybridisers of note, beginning his work in 1902.
 Ann Milner holds the National Collection of Bliss Irises, featured recently on the BBCTV series Great British Garden Revival.

 The British Iris Society was formed in 1922.
 One of its founding members was John Rikatson Dykes (also a founding member of RHS).
-He instituted the Dykes medal that was awarded annually for the most outstanding seedling selected after trials.
+He instituted the Dykes medal that is awarded for the most outstanding iris seedling selected after trials.

 The Golden Years